BJCaie/tDCS_FEF/README.md

 > **Caie, B. & Blohm, G. (2025). _Variability in the effects of transcranial direct current stimulation on free choice behaviour._ Centre for Neuroscience Studies, Queen’s University.**

 The study investigates **intra- and inter-individual variability** in how **high-definition transcranial direct current stimulation (HD-tDCS)** affects neural and behavioural measures during a **free-choice saccade task**.
-Across **10 sessions per participant (5 participants total)**, we combined behavioural, EEG, and fMRI data to evaluate how stimulation polarity (anodal vs cathodal) influenced:
+Across **10 sessions per participant (5 participants total)**, we combined behavioural and EEG data to evaluate how stimulation polarity (anodal vs cathodal) influenced:

 - Reaction times and psychometric choice curves
 - EEG time–frequency responses
-- Variability within and across individuals

 We developed a **difference-in-differences (DiD) permutation testing framework** to assess causal effects of tDCS at the **group, individual, and session levels**.